jkutner/lein-jruby/README.md

 +  add hooks

++  add configuration: bundler version, src dir

 +  allow jruby in project.clj to override plugin's default version

++  irb isn't picking up the GEM_HOME (because of the way the task works)

 +  make it bundler smart. if there is a Gemfile, you don't need to add `bundle exec` (but we'll also need to add a way to turn that off -- kind of like warbler does)